A scuba mask is often one of the first pieces of equipment divers look to purchase when investing in their own gear.

-The masks skirt, which is what creates an airtight seal around your face, should be made of silicone.
+The masks skirt, which is what creates an airtight seal around your face, should be made of soft silicone.

 Silicone is soft and comfortable, but also a durable material which frames the face very well.

-A cheaper less well constructed mask might have a skirt made of rubber – Which is harder than silicone, much more prone to warping and degradation over time, and provides nowhere near the comfort level that silicone provides.
+Rubber is harder than silicone, much more prone to warping and degradation over time, and provides nowhere near the comfort level that silicone provides.

 But the color and transparency of the skirt you choose isn’t just for making an underwater fashion statement.

 A transparent skirt will allow more light to enter the mask.
-Some divers prefer this type of mask in already low light conditions as they prefer the feeling of openness this provides.
+Some divers prefer this type of mask in already low light conditions as they prefer the feeling of openness that this provides.

 A high volume mask in contrast has more airspace within it, and can therefore take a little extra to clear any water that collects in them.

 Some users also prefer to not have the lens too close to the face as it can add to the feeling of claustrophobia.